 While policies establish the rules of engagement on a UGC platform, policies alone cannot outline risks that Trust & Safety teams are not aware of.
 Proper threat detection ensures that teams are not left blindsighted in the face of new threats.

 The best way to stop harm is to avoid it in the first place.
 To do this, teams should be proactively assessing risks, and creating policies to stop them, before they reach platforms.
 Establishing a trend detection or intelligence team is one way to do this.

+Identifying threats before they reach your platform helps proactively detect harm.
 Geopolitical events, either planned (like elections) or unplanned (like wars and natural disasters) all quickly create new risks, placing huge strains on global T&S teams.
 Proactive insights into these events are not always possible, but identifying the threats before they manifest on your platform is one way to minimize risks.